 Once the structure of your house is set in place, the next thing to do is to start getting the technical parts going.
-In case you have hired a contractor, you will most likely have only a few people working at the house all at once, setting up the plumbing, electrical systems, as well as your HVAC system.
+General contractors such as Dawol Homes will take care of setting up the plumbing, electrical systems, as well as your HVAC system.
 Your crew will also be working on your home’s exterior.
 They will install the actual roof, siding, as well as other exterior finishes.

 After taking care of the walls and exterior finishes, the next thing to do is make your home’s interior beautiful.
 At this phase of the building process, the crew of your custom home builder will set up all interior finishes, ranging from the cabinets to the baseboards.
 You will begin noticing that crown molding that you have always wanted, and the mantel on top of the fireplace.
 Your walls will get that last coat of paint and the backsplash will be installed.

 After installing all of the big items like the shower doors, lighting fixtures, carpeting, and so on, your custom home builder will go over a “punch list” with you.
 It acts like a checklist that helps your builder remember all minor and often forgotten details like the outlet covers and door handles.
 Be sure to mention anything that your builder might have forgotten or those that do not look right so they can take care of it before they complete the construction of your home.